What is Boron?

 “If you look at the main group elements, there is no better place to start than boron,” said Lai-Sheng Wang, a chemist at Brown University who discovered the first boron buckyball.
 Boron atoms bond strongly with each other, Wang told Live Science, and the element has a very high melting point.
 It’s tough stuff.

-Wang’s research team put clusters of boron atoms together to examine the shapes as they bonded.
+Wang’s research team put clusters of boron atoms to examine the shapes as they bonded.
 They achieved this by using lasers to pull electrons from the cluster.
-By measuring the speed of dislodging, they were able to map out the structure – borospherene’.
+By measuring the dislodging speed, they could map out the structure – borospherene’.

-With up to 39 boron atoms bonded together, the structure is flat but when 40 or more are bonded, the structure becomes a spherical cage, the structure becomes a spherelike “cage,” the researchers reported in the journal Nature Chemistry.
+With up to 39 boron atoms bonded together, the structure is flat.
+Still, when 40 or more are bonded, the structure becomes a spherical cage, a spherelike “cage,” the researchers reported in Nature Chemistry.

-Borophene is being researched for its potential to be a superconductor – electrical and thermal – with boron sheets in flat layers to create more efficient conduction substrates.
-This has applications for semiconductors, batteries and powertrains, powered by neodymium magnets.
+Borophene is being researched for its potential as a superconductor – electrical and thermal – with boron sheets in flat layers to create more efficient conduction substrates.
+This has applications for semiconductors, batteries, and powertrains powered by neodymium magnets.